AmineAfia/just-learn-this/README.md

 # just-learn-this
 Start the playlist and just learn this.
 Trust me you'll need it and it'll make you a better engineer 😉

+--> To use the navigation links visit the gh-page at https://amineafia.github.io/just-learn-this/

 ### Interviews:
 - [Data Structures](data_structures/data_structure_menu.md)
 - Algorithms